People often wonder if being a member of the Garda Reserves is an advantage when applying to be a full-time member of An Garda Siochana.

 However, this is not enough to guarantee acceptance in the competitive process, and the interview and application from those who serve in the reserves must be as meticulously honed as anyone else.

-This is where the guidance of Garda IP is invaluable.
+This is where the guidance of Garda IP is invaluable at the Stage 3 Interview.
 They can help you frame your reserve experience correctly to maximise your chances, so that you can translate your passion for policing into a rewarding career.